 Columbia University Irving Medical Center's Emergency Management Operations Team is trained and ready to guide the campus during emergencies.
-Led by the vice president of Facilities Management and Campus Services, the team meets periodically to review and update the Emergency Management Plan.
+Led by the senior vice president of Facilities Management and Campus Services, the team meets periodically to review and update the Emergency Management Plan.
 The team may also run emergency drills to assess the campus’s readiness for and response to potential emergencies.

 In the event of an emergency, EMOT works closely with key CUIMC, NewYork-Presbyterian, and University partners to provide information to our community, the news media, and the public.

 CUIMC is committed to emergency preparedness.
 CUIMC is a member of Partners in Preparedness, a nationally recognized program that supports organizations in preparing their employees, services, and facilities for emergencies.

 How to Stay Updated During an Emergency

 - Sign up to receive emergency text message alerts and emails from Public Safety at myColumbia.
 Only numbers listed under the "Campus Alert" fields will receive emergency text messages.
 "Mobile" and "CU Mobile" will not.